-The thing about the writing world is that you can't determine what's going to be a "classic" while you're still in the lifetime of the writer.
-You can't just sit down and write a classic.
-You need to study literature.
-You need to expand your mind.
-You need to actually write, and do it because you love it, not just to be "intelligent."
+The thing about literature is that you can't determine what's going to be a "classic" while you're still in the lifetime of the writer.
+People can't just sit down and write a literary masterpiece.
+They need to study the craft.
+They need to practice and read and expand their minds.
+They need to do it out of love and passion, not just to be "intelligent."
 And a lot of it is in the timing.
-Fitzgerald's The Great Gatsby was generally ignored in its time as another book about rich people and parties.
+The Great Gatsby was generally ignored in its time, for example.
 Nobody realized its merits until later generations, which is something that happens an awful lot with great art.
 Time is the final judge, and while people can totally have preferences and personal opinions, there's no value to being judgy about what counts as "deep" and important and what counts as "fluff."

 Now, all of you know how rabid of a reader I am.
-I read everything all of the time, whatever I get my hands on.
+I read all of the time, whatever I get my hands on.
 The librarians know me by name.
 I have basically a whole shelf dedicated to my holds.
 I have to limit myself to 12 books a visit, and I break that self-imposed rule, like, all the time.
-All the other college students can't understand how I find the time to read so many books, even other English majors.
-I read in the shower, for potato's sake.
+Other college students can't understand how I find the time to read so many books, even other English majors.
+I read in the shower sometimes, for potato's sake.
 So how could someone like me be a book snob, a picky reader, an uppity fussbudget of the literary fashion?

-For a while this worked fine for me, I suppose.
-I avoided many books, and read many more, and was happy.
-But then something happened.
-And that something is quite familiar to you all.
+For a while this worked fine for me.
+I avoided some books and read many more and was happy.
+But then something happened...

 Book snobbery, 0, Harry Potter, 1.

-Which is also how I didn't get into Doctor Who until this summer.
-That's not a book, but the same concept.
-I'm glad to be on the Doctor Who train these days.
-It's really quite brilliant.
+Which is also how I didn't get into Doctor Who until this summer. 🤷🏻♀️

 Grow up a little, y'all.
-Don't be like an eight year old with a Popularilty Sucks complex!
+Don't be like an eight year old with a Popularity Sucks complex.

-(My mom insisted on giving me bunny ears when I was originally trying to take a picture.
-Here you go, Mommy.
+(My mother insisted on giving me bunny ears when I was originally trying to take a picture.
+Here you go, Mom.
 Here's your bunny ears.)